Modus tollens: Explanation

-Supposing that the premises are both true (the dog will bark if it detects an intruder, and does indeed not bark), it follows that no intruder has been detected.
+Supposing that the premises are both true (the dog will bark if it detects an intruder, and does indeed not bark), it logically follows that no intruder has been detected.
 This is a valid argument since it is not possible for the conclusion to be false if the premises are true.
 (It is conceivable that there may have been an intruder that the dog did not detect, but that does not invalidate the argument; the first premise is "if the dog detects an intruder".
 The thing of importance is that the dog detects or does not detect an intruder, not whether there is one.)